 LOANS AND INVESTMENTS

-All borrowings shall be effected in the name of the council, after obtaining any necessary borrowing approval.
-Any application for borrowing approval shall be approved by Council as to terms and purpose.
-The application for borrowing approval, and subsequent arrangements for the loan shall only be approved by full council.

-Any financial arrangement which does not require formal borrowing approval from the Secretary of State (such as Hire Purchase or Leasing of tangible assets) shall be subject to approval by the full council.
+All borrowings shall be effected in the name of the council, after obtaining any necessary borrowing approval from the Secretary of State.
+Any application for borrowing approval shall be approved by full council as to the terms and purpose.
+No arrangements for borrowing shall be made without the prior approval of full council.Any financial arrangement which does not require formal borrowing approval from the Secretary of State (such as Hire Purchase or Leasing of tangible assets) shall be subject to approval by the full council.
 In each case a report in writing shall be provided to council in respect of value for money for the proposed transaction.

 All loans and investments shall be negotiated in the name of the council and shall be for a set period in accordance with council policy.

-The council shall consider the need for an Investment Strategy and Policy which, if drawn up, shall be in accordance with relevant regulations, proper practices and guidance.
+The council shall consider the need for an Investment Strategy and Policy which, if drawn up, shall be in accordance with relevant legislation, proper practices (as defined in the Governance and Accountability Practitioners’ Guide), and guidance issued by the Secretary of State.
 Any Strategy and Policy shall be reviewed by the council at least annually.

 All investments of money under the control of the council shall be in the name of the council.